 You worry that Mom’s not eating.
 The house cluttered more than ever.
 Dad is wearing the same clothes day after day and in desperate need of a shower.
 Did Grandma make it through the day without falling again?

 You’re doing what you can to help, but with work, kids and other obligations you just don’t have enough time in the day to care for your elderly loved ones.
-The fear and worry you’re feeling is taking its toll.
+The fear and worry you’re feeling are taking its toll.
 You offer to bring in outside help, but your loved one is adamant that there is no need.

-How do you get Care for someone who insists they don’t need it?
+How do you get care for someone who insists they don’t need it?

 While your loved ones readily accept help from family, convincing them that it is time to hire an in-home Caregiver can be a daunting task.
 Loss of independence, fear of strangers in their home, lack of privacy and fears about the cost of care are the most common concerns.
-Getting in-home help should not be a source of shame or embarrassment, or a loss of independence.
+Getting in-home help should not be a source of shame or embarrassment or a loss of independence.
 Regardless of age, we all need help from time to time.

-- Have the conversation –
+Have the conversation

 Admit your concerns and get to the bottom of their concerns.
 Explain that hiring a Caregiver can actually increase your loved one’s independence and the cost is far less than the alternatives.
-Over 95% of Seniors want to stay in their home as they age.
+Over 95% of Seniors want to stay in their homes as they age.
 This could extend that time very easily.

-frequency of visits.
+Present your loved one with options; for example, Caregiver interviews and deciding the time and frequency of visits.
 The services Caregivers provide are very broad and many clients are surprised at how we can assist.

 You may have to have the conversation more than once.
 Remember that change is difficult for everyone.

-Latest posts by rmccullough (see all)
+Latest posts by Robbie (see all)

 - Home Care Assistance with Transitional Situation - March 1, 2021